to all articles

 Cannes also values the tradition of cinema as a shared theatrical experience.
 While many festivals have shifted toward digital and streaming premieres, Cannes maintains that films must be screened in French cinemas to compete for major awards.
 Meanwhile, the festival’s red carpet events, photo calls, and press conferences turn the spotlight on Cannes each May, making it a centerpiece of the global film calendar.

-Lena Gercke at the Closing Ceremony of the 77 Cannes International Film Festival
+Lena Gercke at the Closing Ceremony of the 77 Cannes International Film Festival in 2024

 IMAGO / Eventpress I Lena Gercke at the Closing Ceremony of the 77 Cannes International Film Festival.